geopm/geopm/service/docs/source/service_readme.rst

 |:rocket:| Performance
 ~~~~~~~~~~~~~~~~~~~~~~
-  DBus interface can be utilized by the user for the creation of a batch
+  A DBus interface can be utilized for the creation of a batch server.
+The
-  server.
-The server provides a low-latency interface with a single permissions
+  server provides a low-latency interface with a single permissions validation
-  validation when the server is created.
+  when the server is created.

 |:electric_plug:| Extensibility